July 09, 2021 7 min read

 This article will help parents understand some harmful common baby formula additives and why they should be avoided.
 Before we get to the ingredients to watch out for, let's first start with some very important baby formula ingredients that your baby needs for healthy development.

 Babies need healthy fats and lots of them.
 This requirement amounts to about 6 tablespoons daily, which is an astounding figure compared to the body size of a baby.
-A baby younger than two years old should never be fed skim milk because they need the fat content provided by whole cow's or goat's milk.
-However, some parents become confused by seeing quality infant formula labels listing skim milk as a first ingredient.
+Babies should be getting a sufficient amount of fat in their diet, one way to help achieve this is with a formula made with whole cow's or goat's milk which are known to have a higher fat content than skim milk.
+However, some parents become confused by seeing high quality infant formula labels listing skim milk as a first ingredient.

 Some manufacturers do this to increase the amount of the healthy carbohydrate lactose, which is the sugar naturally found in cow, goat, and breast milk.
 Lactose provides energy and calories for the growing baby and its naturally sweet taste encourages the baby to feed.
 Skim milk proportionally contains more lactose than whole milk does.
 The manufacturer then replaces the missing whole milk fat with other fats like vegetable oils.